 This recently renovated property is within walking distance of SeaWorld and offers a pool, game room, and complimentary breakfast.
 There is also a bar and grill on-site if you are hungry after the parks.

-This is a category 4 Marriott property, so you can expect to spend about 25,000 points, but that could fluctuate by 5,000 when the variable award chart kicks in in September.
+This is a category 4 Marriott property, so you can expect to spend about 25,000 points, but that could fluctuate by 5,000 based on the variable award chart.

 Rates start around $79 per night.

 The Holiday Inn Express & Suites offers some great value whether you are paying cash or with IHG points.